The Consumer Price Index, a big lie

 Japan's fuzzy math and the German scare tactics

-CPI lies are not limited to just the U.S.
+CPPI is not limited to just the U.S.

 Inflation - Who says it's dead?

-A look back to the 1950s & before showing some causes and much larger inflation than many are aware of
+A look back to the 1950s & before showing some causes and much larger inflation than many are aware of.

 On 3 January 2006, the all items index (in US dollar terms) was 18.5% higher.
 The food index rose by 13.4%, while the all industrials index, which comprises nonfood agriculturals and metals sub-indexes, was up by 24.4%.
 The Nfa index increased by 15.6%, while the metals index rose by 28.5%.